DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Why?
 What would be the purpose of that?
 We're always working towards tests.
 Our tests tomorrow will be showing Pete some programming for that top item, then going through wireframes for all of the behaviors.
 What would affinity mapping do to help us drive towards those tests?
 Nothing.
 So we don't do it.

-Step 4 is verifying that we're ready to create executable tests for upcoming pieces of work.
+Step 4 for us is verifying that we're ready to create executable tests for upcoming pieces of work.

 Ok.
 Do we know enough to wireframe the rest of the behaviors?
 Sure.
 We don't know a bunch, but who cares?
 The entire point here is to make failing tests over and over again as quickly as possible while he hone in on a final solution.
 We know enough to make a test that can fail.
 We're good to go.
 Do we know enough to write some code for that first one?
 Sure.
 It'll be wrong, but not as wrong as it was yesterday.

 Now we have several hours of kicking around some wireframes to get things going tomorrow.
 Remember, we're not writing specs.
 We're writing failing tests.
 We're just writing the best failing tests we can given what we currently know.

 Finally, before we quit for the day, we start chatting about the Meta genre again.
 The immediate work is always something tangible, like a wireframe.
 As we do the immediate work, we look out over the medium-term, updating the Analysis Model.
 But at the same time, the critical factor to all of this is the Meta genre: how we all work together to make good things happen.
+This is part of the Step 5 work.

 What are our Meta goals for tomorrow?
 Let's see if we can get Pete to start joining us for grooming sessions, maybe set aside 3 hours every morning for working together.
 If we can get that, that'll kick things into high gear.
 Let's also talk about incremental delivery, where when we have really tough things, we do the blank screen first, then dummy data, and so forth.
 We can go ahead and add the Supplementals for that.
 Yay!
 More stuff to fail -- and meta stuff failing is always the best.